Why you should consider consigning

 A5

-We will definitely accept "left" or absentee bids.
+We will definitely accept "left" bids.
 All bids are held in strict confidence.
 You can leave bids with Scott Czaja or Brookline Auction Gallery.
-You will be responsible for shipping & insurance costs.
-There may be some items that cannot be shipped because of their large or awkward size.
+You will be responsible for shipping, handling & insurance costs.
+There may be some large or "awkward to ship" items.
 They will be flagged in the catalog.
+Large items can be picked up in Brookline.

 Q6